16 out of 16 people found this review helpfulwrite a review of this game

 SummaryI feel like I could...
 I feel like I could... take on the world!

-The puzzle design in "Day of the Tentacle" fits perfectly the style of the game.
-In a cosy atmosphere, within only one location (the mansion), but in three different time periods, you find and gather all kind of weird items you'll have to use with stuff or send to another time.
+The true greatness of Day of the Tentacle is in the way its gameplay and setting complement each other.
+A game can be visually entertaining and offer the most amusing time-shifting plot in the world, but all this wouldn't be worth much without a gameplay to match this hilarity.
+Fortunately, Day of the Tentacle is an adventure game above everything else.
+Its puzzles are nourished by the plot and, in their turn, move it forward.
+In a cozy atmosphere, within only one location (the mansion), but in three different epochs, you find and gather all kinds of weird items you'll have to use with other objects or send to another time.
 The puzzles are all woven together, every little solved problem brings you closer to the goal, and the intricate, complicated puzzle tree is very impressive, to say the least.
 In the end, you can't help admiring the architecture of the puzzles, realizing how seemingly pointless actions were in fact part of the big scheme.